All Episodes

 And yet it's happening way, way too often.

-If we were united in this country, if we all understood what the purpose here was, that it's all about guarding against another terrorist attack for our kids and grandkids, all about making sure there's not another 9-11.
+If we were united in this country, if we all understood what the purpose here was, that it's all about guarding against another terrorist attack for our kids and grandkids, all about making sure there's not another 9-11, or if there is, we're knowing, we'll know of it in enough time to stop it.

-Uh that's what we're trying to achieve.
+That's what we're trying to achieve.

-As World War II would have been that much more difficult had we not been unified in uh in in beating Hitler and uh Japan and all the others, Mussolini that we faced.
+As long as it keeps being obfuscated like that, this is going to make the task all that much more difficult, as World War II would have been that much more difficult had we not been unified in beating Hitler and Japan and all the others, Mussolini, that we faced.

 So it's not hard.

-I mean, it's not easy, it's very, very hard.
+I mean, it's not easy.

 But the answer ultimately, the short version is we have to establish circumstances that we know exist because they work here.

-What culturally doesn't matter, all cultures come to this country and thrive because of freedom.
+All cultures come to this country and thrive because of freedom.

 We need to establish the same circumstances where human beings around the world have the same grand, God-given freedom we do to determine their own fate.